jisundr/service-sphere---service-marketplace-api/README.md

 # Development

+-   Run `php artisan serve` to start the development server.
--   Run `php artisan serve` to start the development server
+-   Run `php artisan serve --host 0.0.0.0` to start the development server on all interfaces.